Why Google Trends is one of the best keyword research & SEO tools

 Determining potential size and competition

-Again, there’s no telling for certain, but if we use keto as a reference and compare the two in Google Trends, we see two positive signs.
+Again, there’s no telling for certain, but by using keto as a reference and comparing the two in Google Trends, there are two positive signs.

-When looking at the carnivore diet graph alone, it’s easy to worry that we’re nearing peak popularity.
+When looking at the carnivore diet graph alone, it’s easy to worry that it's nearing peak popularity.
 However, comparing it to keto reveals that the carnivore diet is likely still in its early stages.
-If it gains traction similar to keto, search demand could grow over 5x in the coming years.
+If it gains traction similar to keto, demand could grow over 500% in the coming years.

-Establishing a strong presence now, while competition is low, means we don’t need to stress over perfecting every tactic.
+Establishing a strong presence now, while competition is low, means you wouldn't need to stress over perfecting every tactic.
 Exact SEO techniques become more crucial when a market is saturated and everyone’s competing for the top spot.

-But in a growing, unsaturated market, we can build authority and ride the wave simply by consistently creating valuable content and optimizing for the main keywords.
+Alternatively, in a growing, unsaturated market, you can build authority and ride the wave simply by consistently creating valuable content and optimizing for the main keywords.

 How low is the competition exactly?
-We can quantify it by comparing the costs-per-click in Google Ads' Keyword Planner:
+You can quantify it by comparing the costs-per-click in Google Ads' Keyword Planner.

-While the lowest we could pay for “keto diet beginner” is $0.74, we could spend as little as $0.06 targeting “carnivore diet beginner.”
+While the lowest you could pay for “keto diet beginner” is $0.74, you could spend as little as $0.06 targeting “carnivore diet beginner.”

 At its current rate of growth, carnivore diet bids may approach that of keto sooner rather than later, which means that getting in now would be both cheaper and less competitive.